Abington College (2LAAB)

 Select 3 credits in any course designated as physical, biological, or earth sciences* (Sem: 1-4)

 Select 9 credits in any one of the following areas*: arts, humanities, social and behavioral sciences, natural sciences and quantification, and foreign language skills.
 (If foreign language courses are chosen, it is recommended that these courses be in one foreign language sequence.)
 (Sem: 1-4)

 A student enrolled in this major must receive a grade of C or better, as specified in Senate Policy 82-44.

 #The required credits of General Education and Requirements for the Major must be baccalaureate-level courses.
 For students intending to seek admission to a baccalaureate program upon graduation, it is recommended that most, if not all, of the courses be at the baccalaureate level.
 For those students who will seek a bachelor of arts degree upon graduation from Letters, Arts, and Sciences, it is strongly recommended that a foreign language be taken since admission to a bachelor of arts program in the College of the Liberal Arts requires one college-level course, or the equivalent, in a foreign language.

 *Courses that will satisfy the arts, humanities, social and behavioral sciences, natural sciences, and quantification requirements are defined on the Letters, Arts, and Sciences checksheet, which may be obtained from the College of the Liberal Arts associate dean for undergraduate studies at the University Park campus or from any Letters, Arts, and Sciences representative at other locations.

-Last Revised by the Department: Summer Session 1988
+Last Revised by the Department: Spring Session 2017

 Reviewed by Publications: 06/23/06